 Deciding to become parents through surrogacy is the first step in a long but incredibly rewarding journey to parenthood.
 In making this decision, Intended Parents (IPs) commit themselves to a set process of finding a surrogate mother, supporting her through pregnancy and – eventually – welcoming their new child or children into the world.

 But while the process is always more or less the same, surrogacy programs can differ wildly.
 One important factor in deciding this is where your surrogate hails from.
 If you can’t pursue surrogacy closer to home, for whatever reason, surrogacy abroad is very often the most viable option for achieving your dream of becoming a parent.
 As an Intended Parent of a child being born in another country, there are of course a lot of important things to consider.

-To that end, we sat down with ilaya’s Louise Riding, Regional Manager for English-speaking clients. ilaya are leading providers of surrogacy in Ukraine, assisting countless couples each year in becoming parents.
+To that end, we sat down with ilaya’s Louise Riding, Regional Manager for English-speaking clients. ilaya are leading providers of surrogacy in Ukraine, and now with a service of Czech Republic Surrogacy that you can learn more about in another blog post, assisting countless couples each year in becoming parents.
 Managing the entire process – from initial consultation to aftercare – ilaya are well placed to advise potential Intended Parents on the plus-points and pitfalls of surrogacy abroad…

 Intended Parents FAQs: Interview with ilaya’s Louise Riding